The AML Practice

 The AML Practice supports UK accountants and bookkeepers to design, review and maintain clear, proportionate and regulator-ready AML frameworks, helping firms meet current supervisory expectations and prepare for the changes ahead.

-This position is changing.
-The UK Government has confirmed reforms that will see AML supervision for professional services firms, including accountants and bookkeepers, transition to the Financial Conduct Authority.
-Under the new regime, firms will be required to register directly with the FCA for AML supervision.
+This framework is set to change.
+The UK Government has confirmed reforms that will transition AML supervision for professional services firms, including accountants and bookkeepers, to the Financial Conduct Authority (FCA), with firms required to register directly under a more structured and centralised regime.

 Under FCA supervision, accountants and bookkeepers will be expected to demonstrate that their AML arrangements are robust, proportionate and operating effectively in practice, rather than existing solely as documented policies.